The Webster’s Dictionary defines Salvation as saving a person from sin or its consequences.

 “15 Y si mal os parece servir al Señor, escogeos hoy a quién sirváis; ya sea a los dioses a los que sirvieron vuestros padres que estaban al otro lado del río, oa los dioses de los amorreos, en cuya tierra habitáis; pero yo y mi casa serviremos al Señor ”.

 So, I challenge you today, have you chosen to serve God, and do you have Salvation?
 Choose you this day whom you will serve.
-The Bible instructs us on how to receive Salvation from God in the following verse.
+The Bible teaches us how to get Salvation from God in the following verse.

 Romanos 10: 9